 STS becomes a part of a person’s life to the degree that they ignore how this type of long-term stress impacts them.
 It can be nearly impossible to treat without medical and psychological intervention, along with a good diet, exercise, and good stress-management techniques.
 STS can have potentially fatal effects such as a heart attack, stroke, suicide, and even violence, as well as other stressor-related issues if not treated.

 We know that practicing family law is stressful, and now we have some validation that listening to our clients’ traumatic stories can and does affect us.
 No matter how hard we try to stay neutral or try to maintain a professional view of our cases, we cannot help but be affected by stories of physical or emotional brutality.

 To help us be better practitioners to our clients and better partners in our personal relationships, we need to recognize the effects STS can have on us.
 We all need to maintain a healthy balance between work and our social lives.
-STS reminds us that we need to take care of ourselves – both physically and mentally – so that we can be the best we can – both in and out of the courtroom.
+Secondary Traumatic Stress reminds family lawyers that we need to take care of ourselves, both physically and mentally, so that we can be the best we can – both in and out of the courtroom.